isaacnmm/pestpolicy-hugo2XX/content/posts/best-drain-snakes/index.md

 The Bad:
 - Its costly to replace the cable
 - At 215 pounds, this is not the ideal unit to get to the fourth floor
-## **Buyers Guide - Best Drain Snake�**
+## **Buyers Guide - Best Drain Snake**
 When shopping for a drain snake, it is common for many customers to become overwhelmed by the many varieties that the market has to offer.
 - It is worth noting that price does not always go with quality.
 So, be keen not to be fooled by shopkeepers who present the pricey products as the best in quality and performance.
 - Also, different customers may be interested in different features of a product.
 So what you see as the qualifying factor in a product may not be the qualifying factor for another customer.
 Thus, I find it important to share some of the most important factors to consider when buying a drain snake.
-## Considerations**�when buying a drain snake**
+## Considerations**when buying a drain snake**
 **1. Cable Length**
 Drain cleaners come with varying cable lengths.
 So, depending on the span of your clogs, the ideal cable should be able to reach them.
 - Usually, your cable length will be determined by theplace you livein.
 Typically, people who live in a single storied house will require a drain unit with a least 25 ft cable, such as Ridgid 41408.
 A 25 ft cable will not be the ideal cable for cleaning a bathroom drain on the second floor.
 You need a unit with at least 25 ft cable length.
 **2. Diameter**
 A drain snake should slide freely through the drain piping to reach the clogs.
 That means the diameter of the cable should always be smaller than that of the drain piping.
-Experts usually recommend a difference of at least  to 1 between the snake diameter and the pipe diameter.�If you dont know the pipe diameter, go for a small diameter.
+Experts usually recommend a difference of at least  to 1 between the snake diameter and the pipe diameter.If you dont know the pipe diameter, go for a small diameter.
 **3. Auger Mechanism**
 Every snake needs a means of spinning the cable through the drain.
 Turning of the cable is what makes it possible to negotiate curves and penetrate clogs.
 Avoid units that lack an auger mechanism.
 The auger mechanism you opt for should be reliable.
 Otherwise, you might spend a lot of time unclogging your drain or even retrieving the cable from the drain.